5 Most Important Battles of the Civil War

 The two armies came together near Sharpsburg, Maryland, on September 16, 1862.
 The remnants of Lee’s forces numbered less than 20,000.
 He had recalled Jackson and Longstreet, but until their forces arrived he was severely outnumbered, and could only take a defensive position behind Antietam Creek.

 However, McClellan, exhibiting the typical caution and ineffectiveness that enraged President Lincoln during the early years of the war, failed to commit to a full-on attack.
 He believed Lee’s forces were far greater in number, and was concerned about the possibility of a trap.
 By the time the Union Army launched its first assault on the 17th of September, Longstreet’s Corps, and most of Jackson’s, had arrived on the field.

 The battle that erupted was the bloodiest single day of fighting in American history.
-Union attacks were time and again repelled by the Confederates, who mounted their own counter attacks, driving back the Federal troops.
-Once location, a simple cornfield nearly in the center of the battlefield, saw especially ferocious fighting, and changed hands several times during the course of the battle.
+Union attacks were time and again repelled by the Confederates, who mounted their own counterattacks, driving back the Federal troops.
+One location, a simple cornfield nearly in the center of the battlefield, saw especially ferocious fighting and changed hands several times during the course of the battle.
 Miller's Cornfield has gone down in history as one of the most horrific killing spots of the entire war.

 The remnants of Jackson’s Corps, under the command of General A.P.
 Hill, finally arrived later in the day, and helped stop the final Union attack.
 The Confederates had held, and the fight was a draw, but the significance of the stalemate reverberated far beyond the battlefield.

 Lee’s campaign to threaten the North had failed, and he was forced to retreat back to Virginia.
 This was a major victory of the struggling Union Army, and a President who, until now, surely had visions of the country slipping away.